 So, do not worry if you notice hair loss after pregnancy.
 It is normal, and a result of your hormones gradually readjusting to their normal pre-pregnancy state.

-Hormones affect many parts of the body, including hair, nails, milk production, ovulation, moods, and menstruation.
+Hormones affect many parts of the body, including hair, nails, milk production, ovulation, sleep, moods, and menstruation.

 During pregnancy, nails become notably harder.
 Just as there is a normal amount of hair loss after pregnancy, the fingernails will also return gradually to the way a woman had normally experienced them.